grafana/mimir/docs/blocks-storage/compactor.md

 To disable this waiting logic, you can start the compactor with `-compactor.ring.wait-stability-min-duration=0`.

+## Compaction priority

+The compactor allows to configure the compaction priority policy via the `-compactor.compaction-priority` flag (or its respective YAML config option).
+The configured policy defines which compaction jobs should be executed first.
+The following options are supported:

+- `smallest-range-oldest-blocks-first` (default)
+- `newest-blocks-first` (not supported by `default` compaction strategy)

+### `smallest-range-oldest-blocks-first`

+It gives priority to smallest range, oldest blocks first.

+To give you an example, let's assume you run the compactor with the compaction ranges `2h, 12h, 24h`.
+With this priority policy, the compactor give preference to compact all 2h ranges first and among them it gives priority to oldest blocks.
+Then, once all blocks in the 2h range have been compacted, it moves to the 12h range and finally to 24h one.

+### `newest-blocks-first`

+It gives priority to most recent time ranges first, regardless of their compaction level.

+To give you an example, let's assume you run the compactor with the compaction ranges `2h, 12h, 24h`.
+With this priority policy, the compactor compacts up to the 24h range the most recent blocks first and the move to older ones.
+This policy favours most recent blocks, assuming they are the one most frequently queried.

+This priority policy is not supported by the `default` [compaction strategy](#compaction-strategy).

 ## Soft and hard blocks deletion

 When the compactor successfully compacts some source blocks into a larger block, source blocks are deleted from the storage.
 Blocks deletion is not immediate, but follows a two steps process: